aselewa/dropseqRunner/README.md

 ## Getting started

 dropRunner is a Snakemake-based pipeline for processing single-cell RNA-seq data from the Drop-seq and 10x platform.
 We utilize STARsolo for alignment and constructing the digital expression matrix.
 We also supply a detailed report in HTML format that shows the sequencing statistics, as well as read distribution across the genome.
 The pipeline only works on Linux systems (excluding Windows linux subsystem).

+**This pipeline is still under active development.
+If you have issues, please report them via GitHub.**

 ### Setting up conda